 The College Community

 Oxford’s colleges and permanent private halls are an integral part of the University, but at the same time, they are independent self-governing bodies of academics, students and staff.
 Of the 38 colleges, seven are dedicated to graduates only; others also accept undergraduates.
 Graduate colleges provide uniquely tailored college support for over one third of our graduate population.
 The six permanent private halls admit both graduates and undergraduates.
 Founded by various Christian denominations, the halls still retain their religious character.
+More information about Oxford's variety of colleges can be found here.

 During their time at Oxford, postgraduate students are affiliated with both a department and a college.
 The collegiate system lies at the heart of Oxford University’s success and is popular with academics and students alike.